Zoharix-Tech/.github/README.md

-> **Build powerful technology that empowers people, businesses, and communities.**

----

 # 🚀 Our Vision

 At Zoharix, we believe Africa deserves world-class technology built with innovation, simplicity, and scalability in mind.